tipoqueno/UI-Design/README.md

 - [10 UI & UX tips for developers building SaaS apps](https://hackernoon.com/10-ui-ux-tips-for-developers-building-saas-apps-a1f3d74fce2b) - Getting a nice UI/UX on a SaaS app can be a real challenge for developers that know how to code, but struggle with design.
 Here are my tips on getting the spit & shine on your UI.

+- [API design is UI design — a way to collaborative handoff](https://uxdesign.cc/api-design-is-ui-design-a-way-to-collaborative-handoff-3d31ff57bb1) - Designing an API is interface design.
+Understanding how APIs work help us understand what our medium's capability.
+Having the knowledge to contribute to an API's design can increase the capability of our UX.
+This can be essential designer knowledge.

 <sup>[back to table of contents](#user-content-contents)</sup>